 Until very recently, almost all books on infancy assumed basic infant immaturity.
 Remarkably, as Tiffany Field shows in her survey of recent research, investigators are discovering that infants possess sophisticated perceptual skills, such as hearing, even before birth.
 Newborns can sense touch and motion, discriminate tastes and smells, recognize their mother’s voice, and imitate facial expressions.
 In fact, the newborn is an active learner, looking, reaching, sucking, and grimacing from its first moments in its new environment.
 Field provides a readable account of our current knowledge about infant development.

 Garvey explores some of the more promising new directions in the study of children’s play and summarizes the findings of recent research.

 The Caring Child

-The Caring Child provides the most up-to-date account of our current understanding of the motivations behind prosocial behaviors and how these motives develop and are elicited in various situations.
-Nancy Eisenberg broadens our concept of the moral potential of children as she shifts the focus from censoring antisocial behaviors to the active promotion of kindness and caring in children.
+The Caring Child provides the most current account of our understanding of the motivations behind prosocial behaviors and how these motives develop and are elicited.
+Eisenberg broadens our concept of the moral potential of children and shifts the focus from censoring antisocial behaviors to the active promotion of kindness and caring in children.

 Daycare: Revised Edition